jorgebucaran/hyperapp/docs/tutorial.md

 ### Running effects with actions <a name="effectswithactions"></a>

 When the user is done changing the filter word, we want to fetch all the stories that match.
-So let's update the `StopEditingFilter` action with that effect:
+So let’s update the `StopEditingFilter` action with that effect:

 ```js
 const StopEditingFilter = (state) => [  // <---